-"Big Ears" is a moderate descent technique, able to increase the sink rate to -3 or -4 m/s and reduces the ground speed by 3 to 5 km/h.
-The angle of attack and effective wing-loading will also increase due to the smaller surface area of the wing.
+"Big Ears" is a moderate descent technique, able to increase the sink rate to -3 or -4 m/s.
+When ears are applied the ground speed will be reduced by 3 to 5 km/h and in order to maintain this descent technique, the pilot must physically hold in the ears.